beastrc/learn-web3_dapp/markdown/solana/TRANSFER_TOKEN.md

 When viewing Account details on the Solana Explorer:

-1. The Account Overview panel displays information about the account including its address, balance, and information about whether or not there is a Program deployed at that address.

 ![](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/solana/solana-transfer.png)

+1. The Account Overview panel displays information about the account, including its address, balance, and if there is a Program deployed at that address.

 2. The History tab displays the Transaction history for the selected account, which is a list of previous transactions that account has been involved in.